Projects

 We extract answering logs of the exercises from Junyi Academy, an E-learning website similar to Khan Academy.

 We use crowdsourcing and machine learning to discover prerequisite relationships between exercises.
-Based on that, we design a mechanism of adaptive test to improve the learning experiences of Junyi academy (Paper, Presentation, Demo, Dataset).
+Based on that, we design a mechanism of adaptive test to improve the learning experiences of Junyi academy (Paper, Presentation, Demo, Code, Dataset).

 Emphasize Uncertain Examples in Supervised Learning